yurichh/adverts-pet-project/README.md

 - **Browse Campers**: Explore the listed camper advertisements by navigating through the website.
 - **Add to Favorites**: Simply click on the heart icon on each camper card to add it to your favorites list.
-- **Filter Listings**: Use the filters on the left side of the page to narrow down your search based on criteria such as form, location, equipment, etc.
+- **Filter Listings**: Use the filters on the left side of the page to narrow down your search based on criteria such as form, location, etc.

+## Limitations

+- **Posting Advertisements**: Currently, users cannot post advertisements.
+This feature may be added in future updates.

 ## Contributing